microsoft/CCF/doc/build_apps/kv/kv_how_to.rst

 Key-Value Store How-To
 ======================

-The Key-Value :cpp:class:`kv::Store` is a collection of :cpp:class:`kv::Maps` that are available from all the end-points of an application.
+The Key-Value :cpp:class:`kv::Store` is a collection of :cpp:class:`kv::Map` objects that are available from all the end-points of an application.
 There is one unique ``Store`` created in the enclave of each node that is passed to the constructor of all applications.

 .. code-block:: cpp